0xAkuti/0xAkuti.github.io/index.markdown

 ---

 # gm
-welcome to my website.
+Somehow you found my simple website..

+I have a background in computer graphics, computer vision and deep learning and currently work mostly on smart contracts.

-I work on smart contracts and AI.
-If you have questions or are looking for developer, feel free to contact me on Twitter or Discord under 0xAkuti or via mail(at)akuti(dot)xyz.
+If you are looking for developer or have questions, feel free to contact me on Discord/Twitter via `0xAkuti` or via `mail(at)akuti(dot)xyz`.